webcrumbs/javascript-crumbs-slides/chapters/objects/Readme.md

 hero.sayName();   // "Rafaelo"
 ```

-#### Tip
-when you say `this`, you are actually saying "this object" or "the current object".

 - - -

 ## Objects

 ### Constructor functions

-They are another way to create objects.
-In order to create an object using this kind of function, use the `new` operator.
+Object can be created by constructor function,
+invoking function with the `new` operator.

 ```js
 function Hero() {